R and RStudio

 setwd("C:/Users/mmoinuddin/OneDrive - UCLan/LES")

-is my working directory where I stored my
+The folder LES is my working directory where I stored my

 datasets and I can call them anytime I like.
 You can copy and paste the